 Ms. Hindman’s artistic endeavours have been supported by the Alberta Foundation for the Arts, the Social Science and Humanities Research Council of Canada, the Centre for Interdisciplinary Research in Music Media and Technology, the Canada Council for the Arts and the Socan Foundation.
 Her works have been performed by pianists Xenia Pestova, Ian Pace and Roger Admiral; the Edmonton Symphony Orchestra, and featured in festivals such as the MusiMars New Music Festival (Montreal), the ÉuCue electroacoustic concert series (Montreal), Frontiers Festival (Birmingham, England) and the ISCM world music days (Belgium).
 She is an affiliate member of the Canadian League of Composers, a member of the Canadian Federation of Music Teachers and has served on the board of directors of New Music Edmonton.

-Ms. Hindman received her Master of Music degree at McGill University in 2008 under the guidance of Brian Cherney and Denys Bouliane, and currently balances work as a private piano and theory instructor with composing.
+Ms. Hindman received her Master of Music degree at McGill University in 2008 and is an assistant lecturer in composition at the University of Alberta.